INTERNATIONAL COLLEGE OF SURGEONS-UNITED STATES SECTION

 A. Individuals involved in the planning of a CME activity are required to complete the ICS Planning Committee Member COI form 6-12 months prior to the activity.

-Individuals involved in the presentation or teaching of an educational activity are required to complete the ICS Faculty/Speaker COI form once they have been selected to present.
+Individuals involved in the presentation or teaching of an educational activity are required to complete the ICS Faculty/Speaker COI form once they have been selected to present or in the case of general abstract submissions at the time of submission.

 Q. Can YOU refuse to disclose?